EeroAnt/CubeDraftSimulator/Documentation/technical side.md

 #### GET-request
 A GET-request in the form of BASE URL/Player count/token is responded with a json containing a correctly setup packs for each player for each round and also the 'table' which has 'seats' which is a dict containing empty lists for main deck, side deck, current pack, and queue for packs for every player

-This can be tested in https://cubedraftsimuflaskapi.azurewebsites.net/.
-It is running on a free tier so it probably takes a little while to start up a container.
-Once it is running it is quite fast with providing the json.
-Player counts supported now are 1-9 and token can be any string.
-For example: https://cubedraftsimuflaskapi.azurewebsites.net/6/kUvq2

 ### Drafting
 Upon loading the site, a websocket connection is created with the backend.
 A user is prompted a username and then options are to either initiate a new draft or join an ongoing one with a token.
 Initiating a draft makes the GET-request mentioned above with selected player count and randomized token.
 If successful, the user is taken in to lobby for the draft and the token is printed to be shared with others.
 Once the lobby is full, the initiator of the draft can start the draft.